Godsmack, lifted from an Alice In Chains' song, is a great name for an Alt./Metal group.

 2010: The Oracle

-On the other hand, Godsmack's "Awake" is a dark, thunderous Rocker.
+On the other hand, Godsmack's "Awake" is a dark, thunderous set.
 No compromise, no love songs.
 The title track has a dense, ominous texture punctuated by Sully Erna's roaring vocals.
-"Bad Magick" and "Vampires" are killer tracks.

 "Faceless" has all the power of "Awake" but without a standout song.
-The title track, "Straight Out Of Line," "Changes" and "I Stand Alone" are powerful Rockers but fail to deliver the knock-out punch.
-In the best case scenario, "Faceless" would eclipse "Awake" but that doesn't happen.
-Still, anyone who bonded with "Awake" will have no problem accepting "Faceless."
-On the upside "Faceless" is a better set than the group's self-titled debut.
+They fail to deliver the knock-out punch but on the upside "Faceless" is a better set than the group's self-titled debut.

 The success of the vicious lead track from "The Oracle," "Cryin' Like A Bitch," in both digital sales and on the Active Rock chart, is hardly surprising and serves as a reminder, in case anyone had forgotten in the four years since Godsmack's last album, that this a band with a scathing, unbridled attack.
 Early in their career, Godsmack was compared to Alice In Chains.
 And here there is some similarity to Alice's "Check My Brain."
 Except that "Cryin' Like A Bitch" is more intense.